GM-Consult-Pty-Ltd/text_indexing/README.md

 The [API](https://pub.dev/documentation/text_indexing/latest/) exposes the [TextIndexer](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer-class.html) interface that builds and maintains an [InvertedIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InvertedIndex-class.html) for a collection of documents.

 To maximise performance of the indexers the API performs lookups in nested hashmaps of DART core types.
-To improve code legibility the API makes use of [type aliases](https://pub.dev/documentation/text_indexing/latest/text_indexing/text_indexing-library.html#typedefs) throughout.
+To improve code legibility the API makes use of [type aliases](https://pub.dev/documentation/text_indexing/latest/text_indexing/text_indexing-library.html#typedefs) and extensions.
+The typedefs and extensions are not exported by the `text_indexer` library, but can be found in the `text_indexer_type_definitions` and `text_indexer_type_extensions`.
+Import these seperately to use.

 ### InvertedIndex